 How to use streamlined Siri

-With iOS 14, we see numerous improvements to the iPhone’s interface, including ones for Siri, which joins phone calls and FaceTime chats as apps that benefit from a more compact UI.
-Instead of occupying the entire screen, Siri’s round icon now appears only at the bottom when invoked.
+With iOS 14, Apple added numerous improvements to the iPhone’s interface, including for Siri, which joins phone calls and FaceTime chats as apps that benefit from a more compact visual interface.
+Instead of occupying the entire screen, Siri’s round icon appears only at the bottom, when invoked.
 At your request, Siri’s response appears at the top of the screen as a notification card, and if Siri has a question or a comment, it shows up as a tiny banner right above the orb.
-With iOS 14, Siri gains more language translation options with support for more than 65 languages.
+Siri supports more than 65 languages.

 How to access App Clips

-App Clips lets you use streamlined versions of apps without having to download their full versions, allowing you to store them in the App Library, where they won’t take up valuable home screen real estate.
+App Clips lets you use streamlined versions of apps without having to download their full versions, letting you store them in the App Library, where they won’t take up home screen real estate.
 App Clips are designed to give you a part of an app right when you need it.
 You can access app clips through a variety of sources, like clicking on a link in a Safari webpage, in a message, on Maps, or from a QR code.
 Apple has devised a special code to alert you if an App Clip is available.
-You can also download app clips using near-field communication (NFC) — but that is only available for the iPhone 7 and later.
-For more information on how to use App Clips, see our guide.
+You can also download app clips using near-field communication (

 How to use Hearing control